tarekw/ITVPlayer/README.md

 To execute the tests associated with the project, just run the command **grunt test**.

+Please ensure git is installed in your path.
+Have tested the app on Windows 7 and Mac.

 ## Technical Description

 ITVPlayer is coded mostly in HTML5/JavaScript/CSS3 using a set of tools/libraries described below: